nisportal/IT-Documentation/New Documentation/Content-guidelines.md

 - Purpose - what are you trying to achieve, and not to achieve with this document.
 Scope and non-scope statements benefit not only the reader but also the writer.
 While writing, if the contents of your document drifts away from the purpose (or goes into the non-scope statement), then you must either refocus your document or modify your scope statement.
 When reviewing, delete any sections that don't help satisfy the scope statement.

-scope statement: This document describes the design of the Github project; IT-Maintenance. non-scope statement: This document does not describe the technical design for execution with Github Actions.
+*scope statement*: This document describes the design of the Github project; IT-Maintenance

+*non-scope statement*: This document does not describe the technical design for execution with Github Actions.

 - Table of Contents - The overview of the content written in the document.